M66B/FairEmail/docs/FAQ-de-rLI.md

 The error *...
 Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

-The error *...
-Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.
+Der Fehler *… Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

-The error *...
-Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.
+Der Fehler *… Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

 The error *...
 Host is unresolved ...*, *...
 Unable to resolve host ...* or *...
 No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.